This leaflet discusses the routine screening tests that should be offered to all pregnant women in the UK.

 A screening test aims to detect a disease or condition in the early stages before it causes significant problems, and where treatment can be offered.
 The potential benefits of a screening test should outweigh any possible risks from the test.

-This leaflet lists routine screening tests which should be offered to all pregnant women in the UK.
 Most pregnant women have normal test results.
 A small number of tests are abnormal.
 In these cases further assessment and/or treatment can be offered which may prevent serious problems.

 (Various other tests may also be offered in certain circumstances during pregnancy.
 For example, if you have symptoms which suggest a complication then other tests may be relevant.
 These are not discussed further.)